Stevad/yii2-xhprof/README.md

 Bundled with debug panel for official [yii2-debug](https://github.com/yiisoft/yii2-debug) extension.

-By default profile starts on `Application::EVENT_BEFORE_REQUEST` event and stops on `Application::EVENT_AFTER_REQUEST` event.
+By default profile starts during bootstrap process and stops in PHP shutdown function.
 You can change this behavior and manually start and stop profiler.

 For license information check the [LICENSE](LICENSE.md) file.